Skip to content Skip to footer

 Migrating 1.2 million articles to Arc XP: a look behind-the-scenes as l’Express changes CMS

 When the weekly, French newspaper L'Express left Altice group in 2020, all its plans for a new content publishing tool fell through.
-The in-house CMS was obsolete, no developer knew how to work on it anymore and the title was falling behind.
+The in-house was obsolete, no developer knew how to work on it anymore and the title was falling behind.
 Switching tools became vital for survival.

 We interviewed Anna Sillard, Product Director at L'Express, who discussed how they chose the American solution, Arc XP, how it was implemented and how 1.2 million articles were moved across, without a trace.